Menopause averted a midlife energetic crisis with help from older children and parents: A simulation study

 where \(b_1\) is a parameter that determines the rate of skill acquisition, and \(age_{50}\) is the age at which skill is 50% of maximum.
 These two parameters were combined to create Fast (\(b_1 = 0.4\), \(age_{50} = 10\)), Medium (\(b_1 = 0.25\), \(age_{50} = 15\)) and Slow (\(b_1 = 0.15\), \(age_{50} = 20\)) skill acquisition ontogenies, separately for each sex. \(b_0\) is a parameter that determines the rate of skill decline in old age, and was fixed at -0.15 for both sexes in all simulation runs.
 Productivity was set to 0 for children less than 3 years old.
 See Figure 2F and Table 1.

-Table 1: Ages at which skill level reaches 50% and 95% of maximum value for each value of \(b_1\) and \(age_{50}\) used in the simulations.
+Table 1: Ages at which food acquisition skill level reaches 50% and 95% of maximum value for each value of \(b_1\) and \(age_{50}\) used in the simulations.
 See Equation 3 and Figure 2F.

-Skill ontogeny \(b_1\) 50% 95%
+Foraging skill ontogeny \(b_1\) 50% 95%

 Fast 0.40 10 17